browserengineering/book/book/preface.md

     [S. Zdancewic](http://www.cis.upenn.edu/~stevez/)\'s course on
     compilers.

-This book's browser is irreverant toward standards: it handles only a sliver of the full HTML, CSS, and JavaScript languages, mishandles errors, and isn't resilient to malicious inputs.
+This book's browser is irreverent toward standards: it handles only a sliver of the full HTML, CSS, and JavaScript languages, mishandles errors, and isn't resilient to malicious inputs.
 It is also quite slow.
 Despite that, its architecture matches that of real browsers,